acfatah/acfatah/README.md

 > Experienced Full-stack Developer with growth and builder mindset

-A full-stack web developer, specialize in building User Interface using Modern JavaScript, and Vue 3.<br>
-I write scalable and maintainable code using latest features of ECMA script.
+Experienced Vue.js front-end developer with a full-stack background, skilled in building scalable web apps using Vue 3 and ES6.
+Focused on creating maintainable UI components and delivering high-quality user experiences.

 Currently working fulltime at [SHT Engineering Sdn Bhd](https://shtengineering.com.my/) as a Mid Level Front-end Web Developer.